KivieDev/MacBuilder/README.md

 ❌ = In progress

 # Current Status
 We’re working hard to get this into beta as soon as possible.
-For real-time updates, check out the Discord server.
+For real-time updates, check out the [Discord Server](https://discord.gg/7FhHhjm9uu)

 # Support MacBuilder
 If you'd like to support the project, consider donating here: [Buy me a coffee.](https://buymeacoffee.com/kiviedev)